w3f/w3f-education/docs/Rust/section6/traits.md

 }
 ```

-And as before, it's as simple as calling the `drain_funds` on any type, in this case `Account`, that implements the `DigitalBank`trait:
+And as before, it's as simple as calling the `drain_funds` on any type, in this case, `Account`, that implements the `DigitalBank`trait:

 ```rust
 // Account two's balance is now 0